-- All Health Sciences & Sports Medicine Majors must maintain a 2.5 cumulative grade point average (GPA) to remain in good academic standing within the Department.
+- All Health Sciences & Exercise Science Majors must maintain a 2.5 cumulative grade point average (GPA) to remain in good academic standing within the Department.
 Athletic Training Majors must maintain a 2.75 cumulative GPA.

 - All students must achieve a grade of “C” or higher in ALL Departmental courses (SME, HSC, ATR prefix), with the exception of students majoring in Athletic Training which requires a minimum of a “C+” or better in all core courses.
 Students must successfully repeat any Departmental course that falls below these grades.

 - All students must successfully complete with a grade of “C” or higher in all Departmental courses that serve as a prerequisite to other courses.
 For example, students must achieve a grade of “C” or higher in Anatomy and Physiology I before progressing to Anatomy and Physiology II.
 Athletic Training majors must achieve a grade of “C+” or higher to progress to any course requiring a pre-requisite.

 - Students are allowed to repeat any Departmental course below a “C”.
 The course must be repeated here in order for their new grade to replace their old grade.
 If a student takes the course elsewhere, they can get credit, but their old grade will not be replaced by their new grade.